Valquaresma03/MAS/README.md

 The agent quickly learned to stay close to the circle and maintain the correct heading.
 High time-on-target ratio and low error metrics confirm robust and reliable circle-following behavior.
 The RL agent demonstrates effective and stable circle-following, with quick learning and sustained performance.
-The metrics reflect precise control and a policy that is well-adapted to the task, supporting the success of your implementation.
+The metrics reflect precise control and a policy that is well-adapted to the task, supporting the success of our implementation.

 ### Metrics Summary (Test 2)